Social

 Employees' Human Rights

 As a company engaged in business on a global scale, we not only work to promote diversity and inclusion, but also take various steps to prevent harassment and discrimination.
 These measures include establishing whistleblowing systems that allow an employee to report compliance issues, including cases relating to human rights and discrimination, and obtain advice through channels within or outside the employee's direct reporting line.
 Another example of our efforts in this area is our fostering of a "speak up" culture in which employees are encouraged to report situations that concern them.
-We have also established the Compliance Committee as a forum for discussing all matters relating to compliance.
-With an Audit & Supervisory Board Member and an external attorney as an observer, the Compliance Committee discusses action plans for improving our compliance framework based on various compliance-related matters that have been reported.
+We have also established the Integrity Committee as a forum for discussing all matters relating to compliance.
+With an Audit & Supervisory Board Member and an external attorney as an observer, the Integrity Committee discusses action plans for improving our compliance framework based on various compliance-related matters that have been reported.
 Minutes of committee meetings are released on the company intranet.
 We will continue to implement initiatives to ensure respect for the human rights of our employees, including implementing training programs and raising awareness of relevant policies.

 Human Rights Training